 Influence on Sci-Fi Horror

-The Beast With 1,000,000 Eyes influenced later mind-control narratives, like Invasion of the Body Snatchers (1956).
+The Beast With a Million Eyes influenced later mind-control narratives, like Invasion of the Body Snatchers (1956).
 Its low-budget creativity inspired filmmakers to prioritize atmosphere over effects, a hallmark of 1960s horror.
+Directors working on tight schedules learned that a well-placed shadow or an off-screen sound could do more than expensive special effects.

 Comparisons with Contemporaries